-The LARIA Prospectus, which sets out what we have achieved to date and our development plan for 2015-2020, was developed by the LARIA Council and is open to comments from members.
+We have just launched the LARIA Prospectus which sets out what we have achieved to date and our development plan for 2015-2020 .
+It was developed by the LARIA Council and is now open to comments from members.
 If you want to offer a comment, or volunteer to support a particular activity, please contact us by the end of year at the latest – email with your views or we would be happy to arrange a time to discuss.

 The Local Area Research and Intelligence Association (LARIA) is a membership led organisation which was established in 1974 and has consistently provided an invaluable support network for its members over the years.
 Its aim has been to support local researchers in the public sector.
 It has achieved the following in the last few years: